-CHARLESTON, W.Va. — U.S. Senate Minority Leader Chuck Schumer, D-N.Y., addressed the Democratic Party’s future during a speech Friday night at the Charleston Civic Center.
+CHARLESTON, W.Va. — U.S. Senate Minority Leader Chuck Schumer, D-N.Y., spoke about the Democratic Party’s future during a speech Friday night at the Charleston Civic Center.

-Yet before he talked about the party and what needs to happen to prepare for the 2018 midterm elections, he stumped for one of his colleagues, Sen. Joe Manchin.
+Yet before he talked about the party and what needs to happen to prepare for the 2018 midterm elections, he stumped for one of his colleagues, West Virginia Sen. Joe Manchin.

 “We are brothers in the foxhole together, and we watch each others’ backs,” he said in front of an audience of more than 800 people.

 “Sometimes, when we hear a lot from (Senators) Bernie (Sanders of Vermont) and Elizabeth (Warren of Massachusetts), I elbow Joe to speak up and give the other side.
 People just listen, and everybody wants to go to bat for Joe.”

 Schumer and Manchin were two of the speakers at the West Virginia Democratic Party’s annual Roosevelt-Kennedy Dinner, which was called the Jefferson-Jackson Dinner prior to this year.